Deriving Neural Scaling Laws from the statistics of natural language: Introduction

 \textbf{Solvable models.} Several works consider synthetic data distributions in which scaling exponents can be obtained analytically.
 Many focus on linear models; for example, \cite{spigler2020asymptotic, sharma2020neuralscalinglawdimension} relate test error in regression to a dataset's intrinsic dimension; \cite{maloney2022solvable} solve a joint generative and random feature model; \cite{lin2024scaling} analyze linear regression in the asymptotic joint model and dataset size limit; and \cite{paquette2024phases} derive phase structure and compute-optimal tradeoffs.
 Other works consider discrete data distributions; \cite{hutter2021learning} derives scaling exponents for tabular learning under various feature distributions. \cite{kunstner2025scaling} obtains time-dependent scaling exponents for linear bigram models trained on Zipf-distributed tokens, while~\cite{yuksel2025incremental} shows that high-order Markov chains where the dependence on the past decreases with the time lag are learned sequentially. \cite{Sorscher2022-wo} show how to achieve better than power-law scaling in both theory and practice through data curation.

 \textbf{Power laws in data distributions.} ~\cite{michaud2023quant} posit that power-law scaling in test error arises from Zipf-distributed quanta in data.
-This hypothesis was formally confirmed in~\cite{nam2024exactly}, for the multitask sparse parity problem, and in~\cite{ren2025emergence}, for labels generated by a two-layer network.
-In contrast,~\cite{barkeshli2026origin} observe power-law scaling in synthetic settings, such as random walks on graphs, even when the underlying data do not exhibit explicit power-law structure.
+This view was proved for associative memories~\cite{cabannes2024scaling}, for the multitask sparse parity problem~\cite{nam2024exactly}, and regression with labels generated by a two-layer network, whose neurons act as quanta~\cite{ren2025emergence}. \cite{debowski2025zipf} proposes a toy model of sequences where Zipf-distributed token frequencies can induce a power-law decay of the next-token cross-entropy.
+However, the construction is highly stylized, and the extent to which it captures long-range dependencies in language remains unclear.
+In contrast,~\cite{barkeshli2026origin} observe power-law scaling even when the underlying data do not exhibit explicit power-law structure, considering synthetic settings such as random walks on graphs.
 Similarly,~\citet{liu2025superposition} show that representation superposition can induce power-law scaling behavior even when no such structure is present in the input features.
 In contrast, our work directly relates power-law scaling in test error to two intrinsic properties of {\it natural} language.